anisa-bila/DisasterM3/DisasterM3_paper_summary.md

 Larger VLMs comprise strong reasoning, which resulted in superior performances.
 On the other hand, some existing VLMs are still unable to fully grasp disaster tasks.
 With the fine-tuning of models, their generated reports have significantly improved.
 Other models that undergo degradation in these changes will require further deep investigations in future development.

+## Conclusion

+DisasterM3 was structured with a pipeline of disaster-related reasoning tasks for VLMs that are limited to comprehensive scene understanding.
+Further fine-tuning of models are operated to provide better responses and report of disaster assessment and classification.

 ## References

     Wang, Junjue, et al. “DisasterM3: A Remote Sensing Vision-Language Dataset for Disaster Damage Assessment and Response.”
 ArXiv.org, 2025, arxiv.org/abs/2505.21089.